bemasc/ds-glue/draft-schwartz-ds-glue.md

 $ORIGIN com.
 example 600 IN DS $DSGLUE(., NS, ns1.example.com.)
             IN DS $DSGLUE(ns1., AAAA, 2001:db8::1)
+            IN DS $DSGLUE(ns1., NSEC, ns1.example.com.
+AAAA)
-            IN DS $DSGLUE(*., NSEC, *.example.com.
-A SVCB)
+            IN DS $DSGLUE(_dns.ns1., NSEC, _dns.ns1.example.com.)
 ~~~

 This arrangement prevents an adversary from inserting their own A or SVCB records into the delegation response.

-Note that although this NSEC record denies the existence of any A records in *.example.com, it is treated as a glue record that only applies during delegation, so such records can still be resolved if they exist.
+Note that although this NSEC record denies the existence of any A records for ns1.example.com, it is treated as a glue record that only applies during delegation, so such records can still be resolved if they exist.

 ## Delegation with authenticated encryption